zumten/dotnet-mindex/README.md

 [![Build Status](https://zumten.visualstudio.com/_apis/public/build/definitions/d6fe51c2-2715-43c8-8bff-5cb5575470b4/1/badge)](https://zumten.visualstudio.com/ZumtenSoft/_build/index?definitionId=1)

 ## Objective

 This library tries to mimmick the way you can search inside a table in SQL through multiple criterias, while providing the full performance of in-memory objects.

+## How to install?

+The library is currently only released through NuGet https://www.nuget.org/packages/ZumtenSoft.Mindex/

 ## How it works?